ManuelFrigerio/rails-blueprint/README.md

 * Create `.env` file and set your environment variables on your machine (see `.env-example`)

 ## Roadmap
+* ✅ Migrated to TailwindCSS
 * ✅ Migrate to Rails 6
-* ✅ Use Bulma Sass files to easily change CSS settings
 * ☑️ Add logic to handle subscriptions using Stripe's webhooks
 * ✅ Basic admin dashboard which also allows to [sign in as another user](https://github.com/plataformatec/devise/wiki/How-To:-Sign-in-as-another-user-if-you-are-an-admin)
 * ☑️ Create a command line based script to customize the installation (add/remove gems, create tables, etc)